 - 1. Each application shall be reviewed by the Planning and Zoning Department to determine whether the application is substantially complete. - 2.
-An application requiring approval from the Commission shall not be considered actually complete until all of the information as required by these Regulations or the Commission, has been received by the Commission at a regularly scheduled meeting. - 3.
-The Commission may deny an incomplete application or any application submitted without the requisite fee.
+An application requiring approval from the Commission or ZBA shall not be considered actually complete until all of the information as required by these Regulations, the Commission or ZBA, has been received by the Commission or ZBA at a regularly scheduled meeting. - 3.
+The Commission or ZBA may deny an incomplete application or any application submitted without the requisite fee.